Deepthi-Nacharaju/bme590hrm/README.md

 [![Build Status](https://travis-ci.org/Deepthi-Nacharaju/bme590hrm.svg?branch=master)](https://travis-ci.org/Deepthi-Nacharaju/bme590hrm)

 **Notes on Operation:**
 - Changing the butterworth cutoff frequency changes progam's ability to detect different types of peaks.
 Frequently used values include *0.0045, 0.005 (default), 0.0055 and 0.006*.
 These can be changed in the main function as *filter_value*.

-- If the maximum distance between two peaks is more than a specific distance from the average distance (indicating wide distribution), peak detection will run again after adding 0.002 to the cutoff frequency.
+- If the maximum distance between two peaks is more than a specified distance from the average distance (indicating wide distribution), peak detection will run again after adding 0.002 to the cutoff frequency.
 This will cycle 3 times.

 **Additional Capabilities:**

+- Data identified as bad will print as such in the excel file

 - Opens and writes to an excel file in data folder called *Beat_Tracking.xlsx*.
 Records number of beats found over the entire interval.
 Then highlights the cell in different colors if different than the hand counted value in the previous column.
 Use this to quickly determine how changes affect peak detection functionality across all 30+ csv files.

 - Running *main.py* from the terminal followed by a tuple with starting and ending time points will allow user to interactively change bpm calculation window.